How Colossal sold investors on a quest to resurrect a woolly mammoth – TechCrunch

 There are a growing number of companies interested in CRISPR’s potential to upend medicine.
 It’s probably safe to say there’s only one company interested in using the gene-editing system to create a living, breathing woolly mammoth.
 Or, at least, something pretty close to it.

 That’s the primary mission of a new company called Colossal.
-Co-founded by maverick geneticist George Church, and entrepreneur Ben Lamm, the former CEO of Hypergiant, the company aims to bring one of those creatures back to life using CRISPR to edit the genomes of existing Asian elephants.
+Co-founded by maverick geneticist George Church and entrepreneur Ben Lamm, the former CEO of Hypergiant, the company aims to bring one of those creatures back to life using CRISPR to edit the genomes of existing Asian elephants.
 In that sense the creature would be very similar to a woolly mammoth, but would be more like an elephant-mammoth hybrid.

 It’s a project that Church’s lab has been invested in for years.
 But now, Church and Lamm have managed to sell investors on the idea that bringing back a mammoth is more than a science-fiction project.

-Today Colossal announced its launch and a $15 million seed round led by Thomas Tull, former CEO of Legendary Entertainment (the company responsible for the likes of Dune, Jurassic World, the Dark Knight).
+Today Colossal announced its launch and a $15 million seed round led by Thomas Tull, former CEO of Legendary Entertainment (the company responsible for the likes of Dune, Jurassic World and The Dark Knight).
 The round includes investments from Breyer Capital, Draper Associates, Animal Capital, At One Ventures, Jazz Ventures, Jeff Wilke, Bold Capital, Global Space Ventures, Climate Capital, Winklevoss Capital, Liquid2 Ventures, Capital Factory, Tony Robbins and First Light Capital.

 “These two are a powerhouse team who have the ability to completely shift our understanding of modern genetics while developing innovative technologies that not only help bring back lost species, but advance the entire industry,” Robbins tells TechCrunch.
 “I am proud to be an investor in their journey.”

-Lamm comes to Colossal as the founder of Hypergiant, a Texas-based A.I company.
+Lamm comes to Colossal as the founder of Hypergiant, a Texas-based AI company.
 He has also built and sold three other companies: Conversable (acquired by LivePerson), Chaotic Moon Studios (acquired by Accenture) and Team Chaos (acquired by Zynga).

 And big, provocative, projects are part of what Church is already famous for.